 Dutch architecture practice, MVRDV has been working in collaboration with Airbus, Bauhaus Luftfahrt, ETH Zurich, and Systra on the investigation into how architects can plan for the future of Urban Air Mobility (UAM).

-Why Urban Air Mobility?
-To develop a plan for the future of flying vehicles in metropolitan areas and address the issues surrounding their impact
+Urban Air Mobility is about developing a plan for the future of flying vehicles in metropolitan areas and address the issues surrounding their impact